Nanaimo man hospitalized after pouring gunpowder onto backyard fire - BC Local News

 The resulting explosion, O’Brien said, caused “significant lacerations” on the man’s hand and his friend drove him to the hospital where he received stitches.

-Police spoke with the individual at the hospital about an alcohol still they found in his backyard.
+Police spoke with the individual at the hospital about a still for making alcohol they found in his backyard.

 “That was dismantled and he was duly warned,” O’Brien said.